dji-sdk/Mobile-SDK-Android/README.md

 ### Prerequisites

-- Android API Level 22 or lower
+- Android API Level 22 or higher
 - Android Studio 1.5 or higher

 ### Registering an App Key